 When explaining the differences between a full abdominoplasty and a mini tummy tuck, the Richmond plastic surgeon notes: “A mini tummy tuck improves the area below the belly button, removing excess skin and tightening the rectus muscles at this level.”
 He goes on to say that though this abbreviated procedure typically involves a smaller incision and a shorter recovery period, the results of a mini tummy tuck are often limited when compared to a full abdominoplasty, which targets concerns both above and below the bellybutton.
 As a result, for patients whose excess skin and fat is not limited to the lower abdominal region, Dr. Zemmel notes a traditional full tummy tuck may be a better choice to suit their needs.

-Ultimately, Dr. Zemmel stresses that the best way to determine which body contouring procedure can meet an individual’s expectations is to schedule a consultation with an experienced, board-certified plastic surgeon.
+Ultimately, Dr. Zemmel stresses that the best way to determine which body contouring procedure can meet an individual’s expectations is to schedule a consultation with an experienced plastic surgeon.
 By doing so, he states that the safest, most effective technique can be selected based on the patient’s specific needs and goals.

 About Neil J. Zemmel, MD, FACS

 Dr. Zemmel is a Diplomate of the American Board of Plastic Surgery and the head of Richmond Aesthetic Surgery.
 In addition to serving as an active member of the American Society for Aesthetic Plastic Surgery and the American Society of Plastic Surgeons, he is a Fellow of the American College of Surgeons, as well as a member of the Medical Society of Virginia.
 Dr. Zemmel offers a number of advanced surgical and non-surgical cosmetic enhancement procedures for the breasts, body, face, and skin.
 He is available for interview upon request.